 Question 46 applies to job seekers aged less than 45 years.
 Its purpose is to identify job seekers who are or who may have been a member of a jobless family or affected by intergenerational disadvantage while in their early teens (that is, 13 to 16 years old).
 Job seekers should answer the question based on the parent or legal guardian they lived with the most during their early teens (that is, 13 to 16 years old).
-Job seekers who were not raised by a parent or legal guardian (for example, where they were raised by a grandparent but the grandparent was not their legal guardian) should have the answer 'Not applicable (for example, I was raised in an orphanage)' recorded.
+Job seekers of a guardian (for example, where they were raised by a grandparent but the grandparent was not their legal guardian) should have the answer 'Not applicable (for example, I was raised in an orphanage)' recorded.